christophertheys/3D-Printed-Donut/README.md

 ## 🖨️ Printing Workflow

 1. Imported `.stl` into Creality Print
-2. Scaled and positioned on print bed (if necessary)
+2. Scaled and positioned on print bed
 3. Enabled **supports** touching buildplate
 4. Used 15% infill with Grid pattern
 5. Sliced to `.gcode` and saved to USB